Cytotechnology & Histotechnology - Master of Cytopathology Practice (MCP)

 Nashville, TN 37243

-- Graduation Rate: The program has graduated 18 of 19 (95%) students admitted to the program for the last four graduating classes.
+- Graduation Rate: The program has graduated 16 of 16 (100%) students admitted to the program for the last three graduating classes.

-- Certification: All graduates (100%) have taken and passed the cytotechnologist (CT) certification examination for the last four graduating classes.
+- Certification: All graduates (100%) have taken and passed the cytotechnologist (CT) certification examination for the last three graduating classes.
 Not all graduates choose to take the histotechnologist (HTL) certification examination.
-Nine of the 12 (75%) who have taken the examination for the last four graduating classes have passed.
-All graduates (5) took and passed the HTL examination in 2014.
+Twelve of the 13 (92%) who have taken the examination for the last three graduating classes have passed.

-- Employment: All (100%) graduates who sought employment for the last four graduating classes obtained employment in one or both of these professions.
+- Employment: All (100%) graduates who sought employment for the last three graduating classes obtained employment in one or both of these professions.